findlayaw/contextSelector/README.md

 ## Templates

 You can save your file selections as templates for future use.
 Templates are stored in `~/.context-selector/templates/`.

+To manage templates:
+- Press `t` to open the template selection view
+- Select a template and press Enter to load it
+- Press `d` while in the template selection view to delete the selected template

 ## License